What is Light The Night Walk?

 Patients/survivors who do not raise $100 or more and want to attend the Walk are encouraged to attend and participate as guests of LLS.
-Patients and survivors receive all benefits (t-shirt, balloon and wristband for food) regardless of the fundraising level achieved.
+Patients and survivors receive all benefits (t-shirt, lantern and wristband for food) regardless of the fundraising level achieved.
 This applies to patients only, not their family members or team members.

 What is the Bright Lights Club?

 You can become a member of our Bright Lights Club by raising $1,000 or more, which will have a significant impact in creating a world without blood cancer.
 In 2012, our Bright Lights Club members raised $16.6 million to support our mission.
 To learn more about Bright Lights and how you can raise $1,000 or more, contact your local Chapter.